Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Methods

 The use of types allows us to partition a set of nice tuples based on the eigenvalues of the inverse product.
 Since there are many nice tuples of the same type, we choose exemplars for each type to perform the in-depth computations on.
-Note that the choice of exemplar for any type is arbitrary and it may be possible that different exemplars result in different orbits.
+Note that the choice of exemplar for any type is arbitrary and that it may be possible that different exemplars result in different orbits.
 To ensure this does not happen, we go back through all the tuples for each type and make sure that it belongs to the braid group orbit we compute for the middle convolution of the exemplar.
-More details on the braid group computations can be found in Section \ref{BGSection}.
+More details on the braid group computations can be found in Section~\ref{BGSection}.

 In some groups we get types that are inverse pairs.
 In these cases we only provide the computations for one exemplar from each pair.
-To ensure the inverse type would not produce a new orbit, we check that the inverse tuple of the middle convolution lies in the orbit of the middle convolution of the exemplar; this is enough by the relationship between inverse tuples and inverse parameters given in Theorem \ref{Inverse MC Thm}.
-The code for how we checked each type is available at \url{https://amalvayalin.github.io/research.html}. \begin{remark} Aside from a few exceptional cases that were computationally too large, we verified that for each choice of the parameter $\lambda$, the rank 2 MCG-finite tuples coming from nice tuples of the same type are in the same braid group orbit, as are exemplars from the inverse type.
-In this sense, types can be viewed as `almost' equivalence classes for nice tuples up to inverse pairs. \end{remark}
+To ensure the inverse type would not produce a new orbit, we check that the inverse tuple of the middle convolution lies in the orbit of the middle convolution of the exemplar; this is enough by the relationship between inverse tuples and inverse parameters given in Theorem~\ref{Inverse MC Thm}.
+The code for how we checked each type is available at \cite{Vay24}.

+\begin{remark} Aside from a few exceptional cases that were computationally too large, we verified that for each choice of the parameter $\lambda$, the rank 2 MCG-finite tuples coming from nice tuples of the same type are in the same braid group orbit, as are exemplars from the inverse type.
+In this sense types can be viewed as ``almost'' equivalence classes for nice tuples up to inverse pairs. \end{remark}